List of Jewish Medal of Honor recipients: World War II

 During World War II 16.1 million American service members served and more than 650,000 of them were Jewish American men and women.
-More than 50,000 American Jews received medals during the war including five Medals of Honor.
+More than 50,000 American Jews received medals during the war including four Medals of Honor.

-Among the recipients were three Jewish Americans, Isadore S. Jachman, Ben L. Salomon and Raymond Zussman who all received it posthumously.
+Among the recipients were four Jewish Americans, Isadore S. Jachman, Ben L. Salomon, Tony Stein and Raymond Zussman who all received it posthumously.
 Jachman and Salomon were both killed attempting to assist other fallen soldiers; Zussman's medal was received for risking his life on September 12, 1944, but he was killed less than a month later before receiving it.
+Stein's medal was received for gallantry when assaulting enemy pillboxes on Iwo Jima, he was killed on the island a week after his Medal of Honor action.